vlasky/pdf-reader-mcp/README.md

 See the full [Comparison](./docs/comparison/index.md) documentation.

-## Future Plans
+## Future Plans (Roadmap)

-- Implement comprehensive benchmark tests.
+- **Documentation:**
+    - Finalize all documentation sections (Guide, API, Design, Comparison).
+    - Resolve TypeDoc issue and generate API documentation.
-- Enhance documentation with more examples and advanced use cases.
+    - Add more examples and advanced usage patterns.
+    - Implement PWA support and mobile optimization for the docs site.
+    - Add share buttons and growth metrics to the docs site.
+- **Benchmarking:**
+    - Conduct comprehensive benchmarks with diverse PDF files (size, complexity).
+    - Measure memory usage.
+    - Compare URL vs. local file performance.
+- **Core Functionality:**
     - Explore potential optimizations for very large PDF files.
+    - Investigate options for extracting images or annotations (longer term).
+- **Testing:**
+    - Increase test coverage towards 100% where practical.
+    - Add runtime tests once feasible.

 ## Documentation

-For detailed usage, API reference, and guides, please visit the **[Full Documentation Website](https://sylphlab.github.io/pdf-reader-mcp/)** (Link to be updated once deployed).
+For detailed usage, API reference, and guides, please visit the **[Full Documentation Website](https://sylphlab.github.io/pdf-reader-mcp/)** (Link to be updated upon deployment).

-## Contributing
+## Community & Support

-Contributions are welcome!
-Please read the [CONTRIBUTING.md](./CONTRIBUTING.md) guidelines and open an issue or pull request on GitHub.
+- **Found a bug or have a feature request?** Please open an issue on [GitHub Issues](https://github.com/sylphlab/pdf-reader-mcp/issues).
+- **Want to contribute?** We welcome contributions!
+Please see [CONTRIBUTING.md](./CONTRIBUTING.md).
+- **Star & Watch:** If you find this project useful, please consider starring ⭐ and watching 👀 the repository on [GitHub](https://github.com/sylphlab/pdf-reader-mcp) to show your support and stay updated!

 ## License